 - Focusing on underwriting discipline and operational efficiency.
 We seek to consistently generate an underwriting profit on the business we write in hard and soft markets.
 Our business units have a strong track record of underwriting discipline and operational efficiency, which we seek to continue.
 We believe that in soft markets our competitors often offer policies at a low or negative underwriting profit in order to maintain or increase their premium volume and market share.
 In contrast, we seek to write business based on its profitability rather than focusing solely on premium production.
 To that end, we provide financial incentives to many of our underwriters, agents and brokers based on underwriting profitability. - Achieving organic growth in our existing business lines.
 We believe we can achieve organic growth in our existing business lines by consistently providing our insurance products through market cycles, expanding geographically, expanding our product offerings, expanding our agency relationships and further penetrating our existing customer base.
 We believe our extensive market knowledge and strong agency relationships position us to compete effectively in our various specialty and niche markets.
 We also believe there is a significant opportunity to expand some of our existing business lines into new geographical areas and through new agency relationships while maintaining our underwriting discipline and operational efficiency.
-In addition, we believe there is an opportunity for some of our business units to further penetrate their existing customer bases with additional products offered by other business units. - Pursuing selected, opportunistic acquisitions.
-We seek to opportunistically acquire insurance organizations that operate in specialty or niche property/casualty insurance markets that are complementary to our existing operations.
-We seek to acquire companies with experienced management teams, stable loss results and strong track records of underwriting profitability and operational efficiency.
-Where appropriate, we intend to ultimately retain profitable business produced by the acquired companies that would otherwise be retained by unaffiliated insurers.
-Our management has significant experience in evaluating potential acquisition targets, structuring transactions to ensure continued success and integrating acquired companies into our operational structure. - Maintaining a strong balance sheet.
+In addition, we believe there is an opportunity for some of our business units to further penetrate their existing customer bases with additional products offered by other business units. - Maintaining a strong balance sheet.
 We seek to maintain a strong balance sheet by employing conservative investment, reinsurance and reserving practices and to measure our performance based on long-term growth in book value per share.